visionmedia/express-messages/Readme.md

       "error": [
         "Email delivery failed"
       ]
       }

-For example, the HTML above can be produced with the following Jade template:
+The preceding HTML could be produced with the Jade template:

     .messages
       each type in Object.keys(messages)